-Cleary Lake Regional Park Master Plan
+Cleary Lake Regional Park Long-Range Plan

 Sometimes I like to just hike a small section of the trail, and prefer less crowds.
 The access points/trails into the park on CR87 are great for this, and I love having them.